-Fire Death & Arson Investigations
+Fire Death / Arson Investigations & Prosecution

 The feature speaker, Dr. Elayne Pope, will share her videos of burning human cadavers during her extensive research with the San Luis Obispo, California Fire Dept.